 Are you a small business owner with a website and wondering what SEO is all about?
 Search Engine Optimisation for businesses is confusing.
 Did you know that if your business isn’t ranking on the 1st page of Google, then your potential clients aren’t going to find you?
 But do you know what you are supposed to be ranking for?
 And what’s going to help you get on the front page of Google?
 If you already have someone working on the technical bits (ie., your website) or if you can do that yourself, then great, otherwise get someone (or try it yourself!).
 You may need the help of an SEO agency, a web designer, or a bit of both.
 But in any case, SEO for business is a COLLABORATIVE effort.
 What does this mean?
 It means you, as the business owner, have to do a fair bit in order to get the most from your website.
 This article is predominantly about natural SEO techniques to drive traffic to your website, however does touch on paid advertising.
 The article covers some of the things you need to know about as the business owner, and who should be doing what.

-You’ve probably heard about keywords already, though competition in the world of keywords these days is TOUGH (unless you are happy to pay for it).
-So we’re going to focus on Keyphrases.
-Your keyphrase is your business website’s banner, the words that are going to get the attention of the visitors walking by (digitally walking by?), and is going to entice them to walk through the front door.
-A keyphrase is a term, usually 3-5 words, that a potential visitor may search in Google for to find your website.
-It’s usually a good idea for your keyphrase to focus on the unique offering of your business to really stand out from the crowd.
-Of course each word in your keyphrase is also a keyword!
-Your keyphrase doesn’t necessarily contain your business name, but should rather be something your potential customers may search for, such as “saltwater pool supplies Melbourne”, instead of “Jim’s Pools”.
-Of course you can incorporate your business name in the keyphrase, just make sure you’ve got the search phrase covered.
+An ideal sequence of Keywords (known as a Keyphrase) is a term, usually 3-5 words, that a potential visitor may search in Google for to find your website.
+It’s usually a good idea for your Keyphrase to focus on the unique offering of your business to really stand out from the crowd.
+Of course each word in your Keyphrase is also a Keyword!
+Your Keyphrase doesn’t necessarily contain your business name, but should also be something your potential customers may search for, such as “saltwater pool supplies Melbourne”, instead of “Jim’s Pools”.
+Of course you can incorporate your business name in the Keyphrase, just make sure you’ve got the search phrase covered.

 Optimising your website for specific keyphrases will yield you more specific and relevant traffic and visitors.
 As a business owner, what do you need to do?
 At a minimum, you need to come up with at least one unique keyphrase for your business’ website.
 You should let your web developer know, and they can optimise your website with this keyphrase.
 Further, you can also come up with a keyphrase for each page of your website, and your web developer can optimise each page as needed.
 Your site will need to be indexed by Google, and you (or your people), should keep an eye on how you are ranking to determine what is working, and what isn’t.